fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 More mazes, more Darkness, more groups of Spiders and Black Widows to fend off.
-Assuming you're capable of curing +`PSND` with *C4:FLRE* it shouldn't be much of a problem, but keep an eye on your SP and remember that you have to face one more group of Black Widows on your way out.
+Assuming you're capable of curing +`PSND` with *C4:FLRE* it shouldn't be much of a problem, but keep an eye on your SP and remember that you have to face one more group of Black Widows on Level One on your way out.
 Otherwise, Black Widows are great for grinding XP.
 The first pocket is at (20,13), near the entrance.
 There are Spiders at (21,16) as well.

 The dungeon difficulty level here is the same as Level One, so if you're just here to grind you're kind of wasting your time.
-There are a few clues that are worth picking up, though:
+There are a few clues that you will need to pick up, though:

 - At (00,04) there's a spot with a searing bright light.
 If you enter it you'll take massive damage.
 The light disappears at night, which you might figure out if